 From the Barrington Estate Map of 1866.
 The premises is numbered 43 and the owner is listed as Daniel Day.
 Please see N215 in this Catalogue.

 Further historical information

 The financial accounts of the Chapel Wardens and Overseers of the Poor for Shrivenham, give us the information that the name, 'King's Arms' seems to have come in to existence in 1739.
 However, the Indenture referred to above informs that it was previously known as the 'Crown'.
 At a tax collection that was approved at a Vestry Meeting held on 5th August of 1739, sixpence was collected from John Gerring for the King's Arms.
 John Gerring or the King's Arms does not appear in the earlier collections of 1738.
-Could it be more than just coincidence that King George III was crowned in 1738, and to honour his accession, the Landlord decided to call his Public House the King's Arms ?
+So it seems to have first come into existence in 1739.
 The Salisbury & Winchester Journal of Sat 11th March 1843, reported the case of Reed v.
 Street.
 It describes that Henry Street sold the fixtures and fittings of the King's Arms in Shrivenham, that would suggest the end of the premises as a public house after just over a century.

 The photos of the buildings included in this listing, show the location of the property mentioned in the auction of June 1849.
 From a study of the buildings, it seems very likely that the central property dates from the 18th century.
 Although, we cannot be certain yet, it seems highly likely that this is the original King's Arms public house.